kyle589/cse15l-lab-reports/lab-report-1-week-2.md

 * You may need to reset your password in order to acess the information
 * Next open a terminal in VSCode and the following command:
 `ssh cs15lwi22zzz@ieng6.ucsd.edu`
-* zzz should be repalced with your account specific info
+* zzz should be replaced with your account specific info
-* Type yes if get a messsage asking if you want to contiue connecting
+* Type yes if you get a messsage asking if you want to contiue connecting
 * Then enter your password (it is the same one used to access your UCSD account)

 Your terminal should look like this: